apache/cordova-docs/www/docs/en/2.2.0/cordova/storage/sqlresultsetlist/sqlresultsetlist.md

     under the License.
 ---

-SQLResultSetList
+<a href="../sqlresultset/sqlresultset.html">SQLResultSet</a>List
 =======

-One of the properties of the SQLResultSet containing the rows returned from a SQL query.
+One of the properties of the <a href="../sqlresultset/sqlresultset.html">SQLResultSet</a> containing the rows returned from a SQL query.

 Properties
 -------